 Measure and cut 2 pieces of the outer fabric that are 21″ wide and 20″ long.

 I made another smaller bag with canvas, a printed quilting cotton, and cotton webbing.
-This one is 12″ by 10″ by 6″.
+This one is 12.5″ high by 10″ wide by 6″ deep.
 Cut 17″ squares to make this size.

 You can use either the outer fabric or webbing for the handles.
 If you’re using the fabric, cut two pieces that are 5″ by 22″.
 If you’re using webbing, cut two 22″ pieces.

 Cut a piece of Pellon #71F Peltex I Ultra Firm Fusible Stabilizer that is 7″ by 13″.

 The stabilizer is optional, but it gives the bag a flat bottom that’s durable and easy to load up with groceries, or anything else.

 Line up the outer pieces with right sides facing and pin the bottom.